statgen/raremetal.js/README.md

 A package for performing rare variant aggregation tests and meta-analysis using score covariance matrices.

+For a general overview of these types of tests and study design issues, refer to ["Rare-Variant Association Analysis: Study Designs and Statistical Tests".
+Lee et al, 2014.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4085641/)

 The methods implemented in this package are described across a number of papers and websites.

 **Collapsing burden test (specifically the Morris-Zeggini test)**: